What is a Shipping Manifest?

 Container ship at port with stacked containers seen

-Get pass customs authorities hassle free with cargo intact.
+Get past U.S. customs authorities hassle-free without delays and added fees.
 See how accurate shipping manifests save you time and money.

 February 7, 2022